 YouTube is #1 video hosting accepting over 30 million unique visitors daily.
-Most of us can’t live a day without watching YouTube educational channels, music videos, news or funny videos on YouTube.
-Just imagine, what a trouble is not to be able to watch YouTube!
+Most of us can’t live a day without watching YouTube educational channels, music videos, news or funny videos.
+Just imagine what a trouble it could be not to be able to watch YouTube at all!

-Yes, it’s an often problem that YouTube stops working for this or that reason.
-Let’s inspect the most popular reasons why YouTube doesn’t work on your PC and what you should do to revive it.
+Yes, it’s not rare that YouTube stops working for this or that reason.
+Let’s observe the most common causes why YouTube doesn’t work and what you should do to revive it.

-The first thing you should check is your Internet connection.
-Since web video is heavy bandwidth consumer, you need a fast Internet connection to watch even low-quality YouTube videos.
-Otherwise, you’ll spend hours on waiting for a video to buffer.
+If you spend hours on waiting for a video to buffer, it means that probably your Internet connection is not fast enough to watch video online.
+Since web video is a heavy bandwidth consumer, you need a fast Internet connection to watch even low-quality YouTube videos.

-If you live in a region with slow Internet connection, you may use Freemake YouTube Converter to save YouTube videos to your PC instead of watching them online.
-Due to multistream download technology, the software will download YouTube video much faster than it’ll buffer in your browser.
+Solution: If you have a slow Internet connection, you may use Freemake Video Downloader to save YouTube videos on your PC instead of watching them online.
+Due to multistream download technology, the software will download YouTube video much faster than it buffers in your browser.
 The tool is free for everyone, no time or feature limitations.

 A lot depends on your browser and its ability to play streaming videos.
 Sometimes, it happens that your temporary Internet files folder (aka browser cache) is full, so you need to empty it.

 Solution: If you use Internet Explorer 9, click Tools >Settings menu >Safety >Delete Browsing History.
 Select Temporary Internet Files.
 You will also need to uncheck all of the other boxes not to lose important passwords and favorites data.

 In IE 7 or 8, go to Tools > Delete Browsing History.
 If you want the browser to automatically clear the cache whenever you close it, select Internet Options from the Tools menu, and check the Delete Browsing history on exit checkbox.